-How to stop over-apologising
+How to stop over-apologizing

-1. Pay attention to your own behaviour
+1. Pay attention to your own behavior

-Notice when you are about to apologise and decide if it is really necessary.
+Notice when you are about to apologize and decide if it is really necessary.
 “The next time you find yourself about to say ‘sorry’, focus on how you can resolve the issue instead—this is a much more empowering story,” said McLean.

 2. Practise responding confidently

-It’s also important to practise responding to workplace issues with confidence.
+It’s also important to practice responding to workplace issues with confidence.
 “Instead of ‘I’m sorry, I always mess up’, try ‘That didn’t go as well as planned, but I’ve got this now and I’ll know exactly what to do next time,’” said McLean.
 “It’s a much more rational and practical response.”

 3. Ask for feedback